aallali/CRUD-Authentication-Serverless-AWS/README.md

 - [ ] document all the code
 - [x] deploy to AWS
 - [x] test deployed functionality with Postman
-- [ ] creat a test enviorment with Postman for local/deployed
+- [x] creat a test enviorment with Postman for local/deployed
-- [ ] integrate MongoDb into the app
+- [x] integrate MongoDb into the app (check other branch)